sverweij/dependency-cruiser/doc/rules-reference.md

 probably aren't on disk).
 For this one too: leave out if you don't care either way.

+### circular
+A boolean indicating whether or not to match module dependencies that end up where you started (a.k.a. circular dependencies).
+Leaving this out => you don't car either way.

 ## dependencyTypes
 You might have spent some time wondering why something works on your machine, but not on other's.
 Only to discover you _did_ install a dependency, but